srujaniyengar/Gravity_Sim/README.md

----
-title: Gravity Framework Simulation
----

 # Gravity Framework Simulation

+Note: This project is a simulation and visualization demo.
+It is not a reusable routing framework or a production load balancer.

-A client-side, interactive simulation framework that demonstrates why **Gravity** (a risk-aware, topology-sensitive routing algorithm) can outperform traditional load balancing in edge computing environments.
+A client-side, interactive simulation that demonstrates why **Gravity** (a risk-aware, topology-sensitive routing algorithm) can outperform traditional load balancing in edge computing environments.
 The app focuses on two key realities of distributed systems at the edge: **network distance (RTT)** and **state staleness** (gossip delay), and shows how they influence tail latency and stability.

 ## What This Project Demonstrates